chainofsecrets/enigma-secret-swap/README.md

 	_In_Progress_

-- [x] Deploy ENG to SCRT Ethereum contract to Testnet (Rinkeby) and publish contract address - _Taariq_
+- [x] Deploy ENG to SCRT Ethereum contract to Testnet and publish contract address - _Taariq_

 	**UPDATE**: EngToken address is _______, EngSwap contract address is _______.